davidkastner/molecuLearn/docs/index.rst

 .. container:: .large

-   The objective of molecuLearn (mL) is to extract key patterns and molecular insights from ab-initio molecular dynamics (AIMD) trajectories. mL is a Python package.
+   The objective of molecuLearn (mL) is to extract key patterns and molecular insights from ab-initio molecular dynamics (AIMD) trajectories, with the goal of accelerating the analysis of molecular dynamics trajectories. mL is a Python package.

 .. container:: .buttons